shwina/still-magic/_en/syndicate.md

 For example,
 if Nelle has a file called `thesis.pdf` in her `public_html` directory, the web server will find it when it gets the URL `http://the.server.name/~nelle/thesis.pdf`.
+(In this case,
-(The tilde `~` in front of Nelle's name is what tells the web server to look in Nelle's `public_html` directory.)
+the tilde `~` in front of Nelle's name tells the web server to look in Nelle's `public_html` directory.)
 The specifics differ from one machine to the next, but the basic idea stays the same.